draxil/springboard/README.md

 # springboard
-Watch a directory for new files and bounce them on somewhere else
+Watch a directory for new files and bounce them on somewhere else:

 OR Simple "drop folder to POST request (or whatever)".